Singularity-Coder/Instant-Kotlin/README.md

 val arr = mutableListOf(1, 2, 3, 4, 5)
 val iterator = arr.iterator()	// Get iterator for the above list.
 Iterator obj is used to loop through collections. while (iterator.hasNext()) {
     val i = iterator.next()	// 1 2 3 4 5.
 If you add "n" number of "val i = iterator.next()" then it will act as n+ increment in the iteration.
     if (i == 2) {
         iterator.remove()	// remove() doesn't work
         continue 			// continue keyword doesn't work
     }
     if (i == 3) {
-        arr.remove(3)	// The only way to not make it crash and remove stuff.
-Seems pretty useless. break
+        arr.remove(3)	// The only way to not make it crash and remove stuff. break
     }
 }